nand-n/Flutter-Clean-Archtecture/Readme.md

 # MVVM
     MVVM Pattern helps to cleanly separate application's bussiness and presentation logic fron the users interface .

-    Mantaining A clean separation b/n application logic and the ui helps address numerous development issues and makes an application easieer to test , mantain and evelve .
+    Mantaining A clean separation b/n application logic and the ui helps address numerous development issues and makes an application easieer to test , mantain and evolve .

     it can also significantly improve core re uses opportunity and allows developers and ui designers to collaborate more easily when developing their respective parts of an app.